 - Change of ownership of a licensed facility

 - Change of Primary Business Contact/License Holder

-- The CE course will be required to be completed for current licensees during the 2023 and 2024 renewal cycles.
-The first CE requirement during 2023 will be to complete the 4 module QE course.
+- The CE course will be required to be completed for current licensees starting in 2022.
+The first CE requirement will be to complete the 4 module QE course.
 After 2024, PACFA will hold stakeholder meetings to help develop future CE courses.